gregorbj/Archive-VisionEval/README.md

 set_config(use_proxy(url="proxynew.odot.state.or.us", port=8080))
 set_config( config( ssl_verifypeer = 0L ) )
 ```
+  4. If working with an R install without write access to its library folder (like ODOT), first change your library location to a write accessible location.
-  4. Run the following commands to download and install the required libraries and their dependencies:
+  5. Run the following commands to download and install the required libraries and their dependencies:
 ```
 source("http://bioconductor.org/biocLite.R")
 biocLite()